AMiNo-13/Online-Retail-Time-Series-Analysis-Forecasting/README.md

 <img width="917" alt="Screen Shot 2021-01-04 at 4 50 08 AM" src="https://user-images.githubusercontent.com/62824675/103720559-79096880-4f80-11eb-92ac-f2da105b12f2.png">

 This dataset which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
 Most sales comes from UK and about 90% customers also are from UK, outside UK, most of the sales are from Europe.
 In my research I analyzed and studied this dataset and used time series analysis to build a model using ARIMA for the top products and total sales.
-The modeles can help and guide the company to a better future decisions.

 ### The Model and Results

 For my time series analysis and modling I used ARIMA statistical model.
 ARIMA model provides a simple yet powerful method for making skillful time series forecasts.
+The models and forecasts can be helpful tool for companies decision making on sales forecast and inventory management.

 Here I am going to show my weekly trend and forecast graph: